prakash6855/spotify-dashboard/README.md

 This project provides a React-based dashboard application using Vite for fast development and builds.
 The dashboard fetches and displays music data from Spotify, specifically focusing on tracks released in India in 2023.

+## Demo/Deployed Link
+You can view the demo from here.
+[Spotify Dashboard](https://spotify-dashboard-prakash-kumars-projects-22d56ce3.vercel.app/)

 ## Features

 - **Spotify Integration**: Fetches and displays tracks from Spotify's API.